ing-bank/baker/README.md

 We welcome your contributions!
 The simplest way to contribute to Baker is by creating a branch from a fork.
 You can then create a pull request on GitHub from your branch.

+### Configure Akka resolvers
+Before you can compile the project you have to configure the Akka resolvers in a akka.sbt file.

+1. Get your own token to download the Akka dependencies at: https://account.akka.io/token
+2. Create an environment variable called AKKA_TOKEN with your token as value

 ### Compile and test

 To compile and test all libraries: